 Planning Opportunities to Utilize the QBI Deduction for a Trust

-Under the new increased trust tax rates as of 2018, a 20% QBI deduction is extremely beneficial at the trust level.
-However, the rules above limit individuals from breaking up trusts in order to stay below the income threshold of $207,500.
+A 20% QBI deduction is extremely beneficial at the trust level.
+However, the rules above limit individuals from breaking up trusts in order to stay below the 2022 income threshold of $214,900.

 Income Distribution Deduction